danthegoodman1/DurableStreams/README.md

 Therefore if you want to read from a specific point in time, like now - 30 days, you could join a zero-padded now-30d unix milliseconds with 16 `0`'s to generate a timestamp like `00017399959663730000000000000000`.
 That will represent all logs _flushed_ after that time, so you may want to additionally subtract your flush interval (or a few) to be safe.

+### Compaction settings

+Because Durable Objects are limited to 128MB, we have to be mindful of memory.
+The largest use of memory will be the segment metadata index.
+As a result, when your stream grows (really large) in size, you'll have to start increasing the compaction threshold to reduce the number of total segments, thus reducing memory usage.
+It's safe to adjust compaction settings on the fly by redeploying, but at the moment there's no way to change it for a single stream (see GH issue).

 ## Difference from Workers PubSub and Workers Queues

 It's a funadamentally different model, that same reason you'd use Kafka over RabbitMQ or Redis list: Streams are immutable, ordered, and consumers can pull them when ever.